-Be sure to have regular maintenance completed – You’ll use less fuel if you keep your vehicle tuned up.
+Be sure to have regular maintenance completed – The first of our fuel saving tips is to keep your truck maintenance up to date.
+You’ll use less fuel if you keep your vehicle tuned up.
 Don’t forget about your vehicle’s wheel alignment either, you won’t be able to maximize your gas mileage if the truck isn’t driving straight.

 Don’t be a lead foot – As a rule of thumb, each mph above 55 reduces fuel efficiency by 0.1 mph.
 Not only will you save fuel and improve safety, but you will also avoid having to pay those pesky speeding tickets.